-- Choose an Item Set to which the imported items will be added (required);
+- Choose an Item Set to which the imported items will be added (required).

-- Choose between User or Group libraries with the radio buttons (required);
+- Choose between User or Group libraries with the radio buttons (required).

 - Enter the Library ID (this is either the Group or User ID number, discussed above).

-- If importing a collection enter the collection key.
+- If importing a collection, enter the collection key.

-- Enter your API key to import private data and/or files (optional for import but necessary to import files)
+- Enter your API key to import private data and/or files (optional for import but necessary to import files).

 - Click the checkbox to import files.
-The API key is required to import files. * HTML page snapshots will be imported as zip files.
+The API key is required to import files.

 - The "Added After" option allows you to import only those Zotero items added to the library after the date and time you choose.
 You can use this as a way to update from a previous import without re-adding files you already imported.

-When you have completed the form, click Submit in the upper right-hand corner of the browser window.
+When you have completed the form, click "Submit" in the upper right-hand corner of the browser window.

-- Are your jobs starting and not completing?
+Are your jobs starting and not completing?
 You might need to set the path for PHP so that your system can perform the background process to make the items.

 A note on files: The rules for importing an item are the same as creating an item in Omeka, so if your Zotero library has files which are a disallowed media type, the items will not be imported.

-The Past Imports shows a table of previous imports, whether successful, failed on error, or undone.
+The Past Imports page shows a table of previous imports, whether successful, failed on error, or undone.
 The table has the following columns:

-- Zotero Library giving the User or Group library name;
+- Zotero Library: giving the User or Group library name.

-- Items Added Before the date of the import;
+- Items Added Before: the date of the import.

-- Job Status current status of job.
-Clicking on the text of a job status will take you to that job's page;
+- Job Status: current status of job.
+Clicking on the text of a job status will take you to that job's page.

-- Item count the number of items added in the import.
+- Item Count: the number of items added in the import.

-To Undo an import, click the Undo button to the left of the Items Added Before timestamp.
+To Undo an import, click the "Undo" button to the left of the Items Added Before timestamp.
 This will open a sidebar dialog asking you to confirm that you want to undo the import and delete all imported items.
-Click Confirm to continue.
+Click "Confirm" to continue.

 Past imports which have already been undone will have a job status of "Undo Import Completed".